-As you work on the design to rebuild your home, we encourage you to consider including adding Accessory Dwelling Units and Junior Dwelling Units to your building plans.
+As you work on the design to rebuild your home, we encourage you to consider including adding Accessory Dwelling Units (ADUs) and Junior Accessory Dwelling Units (JADUs) to your building plans.

-All residential properties can have a junior dwelling unit by converting a bedroom to include an efficiency kitchen and separate entrance.
-Accessory dwellings are allowed where the parcel meets certain criteria (i.e. minimum parcel size and septic requirements).
+All residential properties can have a junior accessory dwelling unit (JADU) by converting a bedroom to include an efficiency kitchen and separate entrance.
+Accessory dwelling units (ADUs) are allowed where adequate water and sewer or septic are demonstrated (there is no minimum lot size for an accessory dwelling unit).
 A single parcel that meets the criteria can have both a junior and accessory dwelling unit in addition to the primary residence.
 The County is allowing residents to build detached accessory dwelling units to live in while they are rebuilding their main residence.

 Incentive for Construction of New Accessory Dwelling Units